 In some circumstances, Family Law court proceedings might be adjourned until an interest in an estate has vested.

 The treatment of inheritances in family law property issues can be complicated and therefore it is important to obtain specialised Family Law advice.
 In some situations, it is possible to mitigate an inheritance being distributed after a separation.
-If you are worried about how your current or prospective inheritance will be treated in the context of a separation, contact our office to discuss your concerns about inheritance in divorce settlements with our family lawyers Melbourne.
+If you are worried about how your current or prospective inheritance will be treated in the context of a separation, contact our office to discuss your concerns about inheritance in divorce settlements with our family law lawyers in Melbourne.